unlock-protocol/unlock/docs/docs/governance/unlock-dao/unlock-dao.md

 ### Allocated funds

-As part of the launch of the DAO, Unlock Inc. originally allocated the following to the Time Lock contract on Ethereum mainnet:
+As part of the launch of the DAO, Unlock Inc. originally allocated the following to the Timelock contract on Ethereum mainnet:

 * 100,000 UDT that the DAO used to pay bounties, grants or perform retro-active funding.
 * 170.23 Uniswap Liquidity Provider tokens from the UDT/ETH pool